lupyuen/lupyuen.github.io/src/app.md

 1. That's why we inserted a padding of 64 KB between __`nuttx.bin`__ and __`initrd`__.

-    (So it won't collide with BSS and Kernel Idle Stack)
+    (To be sure it won't collide with BSS and Kernel Idle Stack)

 1. Our code locates __`initrd`__.
 (Searching for ROM FS Magic Number "-rom1fs-")